openSUSE/news-o-o/_posts/2010-07-09-opensuse-wiki-change-scheduled.markdown

-The wiki team has worked hard to get the new wiki tested and perfected for Monday.Â  However, if any issues are discovered after the switch, please send a message to webmaster@opensuse.org or file a bug at http://bugzilla.novell.com under the openSUSE.org product.
+The wiki team has worked hard to get the new wiki tested and perfected for Monday.
+However, if any issues are discovered after the switch, please send a message to webmaster@opensuse.org or file a bug at http://bugzilla.novell.com under the openSUSE.org product.